Hotsoup22/Tech-Blog/README.md

 ```

 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.
 - [Live Site](https://mvc-techblog-117.herokuapp.com/)
 - [Usage](#Usage)
 - [Contact](#Contact)
 - [Badges](#Badges)
 - [Future Development](#Future-Dev)

 ## Installation

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

 ## Usage

-    sign up/log-in
+ -  sign up/log-in
-    go to dashboard
+ -  A dashboard
-    create new posts!
+ -  create new posts!
+ -  delete posts
-    also visit the homepage Tech Blog to see new posts.
+ -  also visit the homepage Tech Blog to see new posts from anybody who has an acc and made a post.

 ![alt text](assets/app-screenshot.png)